Kurento/kurento/source/Open_API_Specification.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *HttpPlayer* service just described is consistent with the rest of APIs defined in the Stream Oriented GE.
+The *HttpPlayer* service just described is consistent with the rest of APIs defined in Kurento.
 However, it is recommended to also expose an extra, simpler API, not requiring the use of JSON.